 So, I guess since you're here, you want information about this sometimes-lunatic who thinks she can write, hmm?
 Well, what shall I say?
-I'm a Half-Elven Jedi who operates during the day as a mild-mannered caffeine-addicted Social Sciences graduate (Bachelor of Arts as of April 2014!) with an interest in sociology, psychology, digital painting, and anything from the fantasy novel section of the library.
+I'm a Half-Elven Jedi who operates during the day as a mild-mannered caffeine-addicted Social Sciences graduate with an interest in sociology, psychology, digital painting, cosplaying, and anything from the fantasy novel section of the library.
 But by night, I'm the Queen of the Geeks, on a quest to rid the world of bad writing and worse stories and wannabe-nerds, Twihards, and the Anti-Geeks!
 Mwahaha!

 I also may be somewhat delusional.

 Any mental illnesses notwithstanding, I spend most of my time roleplaying, costuming, drawing, gaming (Star Wars: The Old Republic and Dragon Age: Origins own my soul at this point), lusting after Jensen Ackles, David Tennant, Karl Urban, and Dean O'Gorman, or attempting to partake in a social life.
 As stated, I am a recent university graduate with a Bachelor of Arts in Social Sciences, and I'm pondering going on for my Master's in a year or so.
-I enjoy rock and metal music (Skillet, Demon Hunter, RED, Blind Guardian, and In Flames are my loves), am an obsessive fangirl of all things Tolkien, have read pretty much every fantasy novel in my hometown's library (the good ones, anyway), would love to learn more than one lightsaber combat form (I know the basics of Shii-Cho.
+I enjoy rock and metal music (Demon Hunter, RED, Disturbed, Metallica, and Halestorm are my current loves), am an obsessive fangirl of all things Tolkien, have read pretty much every fantasy novel in my hometown's library (the good ones, anyway), would love to learn more than one lightsaber combat form (I know the basics of Shii-Cho.
 Go me!) and am a shameful cinematic wimp (Dean Winchester, I love you, but Supernatural scares the ever-loving hell out of me...).